elementbound/pygrunt/proposed.md

 ## FileSets ##

+> This feature has been added before v0.0.30

 These would act pretty much like lists, except a bit more clever and specialized for files.
 You can index and iterate them the same way.
 FileSets store Path objects, have `add` and `remove` methods to manipulate contents and don't store the same file twice.
 Also, important, they are